-- Check your insurance, registration and utilities before heading up for the first cabin weekend of the year.
+- Update your insurance, registration and utilities before heading up for the first weekend of the year.

 - Know what to look for prior to turning on systems, appliances and electricity after a long winter away.

-- Spend a few hours taking inventory of all the basics you’ll need to enjoy a perfect season on the water.
+- Take inventory of all the basics you’ll need to stock up on to enjoy another perfect season on the water.

-You’ve been looking forward to it all dreary winter and now the time has come to open up your cabin for the spring and summer!
+The snow has finally melted and the time has come to open up your cabin for the spring and summer!
 Follow these insights to quickly get your lake home in peak warm-weather condition and fully enjoy the first weeks of cabin season.

 Make a plan before you leave home

 - Turn on any services you shut off over the winter, including electricity, water and trash collection.

 - Check your boating registration and renew it if necessary.
 In Minnesota and <href="https://dnr.wisconsin.gov/permits/registrations" target="_blank">Wisconsin, watercraft licenses must be renewed every three years.

 - If you plan to put in a dock and you need help, call your crew a few weeks in advance to see if they’re available.

 Focus on systems and safety

 After a long winter away, you’ll need to be sure that your home is safe to inhabit again.
 Thoroughly inspect these areas in your cabin, and update them if necessary:

 - Check the furnace and put in a new filter.

 - Check pipes for rust or damage before you switch on your plumbing and water heater.
 If you’re not sure what to look for, hire a plumber to do a basic assessment.

-- Inspect your deck and eaves for signs of rotting.
+- Examine your eaves and deck for signs of rotting.

 - Test the batteries in your smoke and carbon monoxide detectors.

-- Test and replace the batteries in motion sensor lights on the front door, deck and on the way down to the lake.
+- Test the batteries in motion sensor lights on the front door, deck and on the way down to the lake.
 If you don’t already have motion sensors, consider adding them for extra safety.

-Whether you’ll spend the whole summer or special weekends at your lake home, you’ll want to be sure it’s stocked with the basics.
+Whether you’ll spend the entire summer or a few special weekends at your lake home, you’ll want to be sure it’s stocked with the basics.
 Take a quick inventory of the space before heading to the store for replenishment, including: